theodi/GCSE-and-equivalent-attainment-by-pupil-characteristics-2012-to-2013/methodology.md

 ####Source: *SFR05_2014_UD_national_2.csv*

-The output files is:
+The output file is:
 - *Achievements_by_SEN_provision_and_ethnicity.csv*

 The operations on the files were the same as for *SFR05_2014_UD_LA_1.csv*.

 ####Source: *SFR05_2014_UD_LA_1.csv*

-The output files is:
+The output file is:
 - *Achievements_by_LA.csv*

 For each of the files, we:
 - identified and removed any rows that had consolidated data from other rows (totals, etc.)
-- identified and removed all redundant rows that had totals for boys and girls belonging to the same category
+- identified and removed all redundant columns that had totals for boys and girls belonging to the same category

-The files were processed using the [Achievements_by_LA.R](scripts/stage_2/Achievements_by_LA.R) R script.
+The files were processed using the [*Achievements_by_LA.R*](scripts/stage_2/Achievements_by_LA.R) R script.

 ####Source: *SFR05_2014_UD_LA_2.csv*